propcom/ckeditor/README.txt

 Having problems?
 Take a look at the list of common problems when installing CKEditor: http://drupal.ckeditor.com/troubleshooting
+You might also check TROUBLESHOOTING.txt attached to this module, however the online version is always up to date.

 How to tune up CKEditor to your theme and configure spell checker: http://drupal.ckeditor.com/tricks